superlinked/superlinked/README.md

 ## Resources

 - [Vector DB Comparison](https://superlinked.com/vector-db-comparison/): Open-source collaborative comparison of vector databases by Superlinked.
-- [Vector Hub](https://superlinked.com/vectorhub/): VectorHub is a free and open-sourced learning hub for people interested in adding vector retrieval to their ML stack
+- [VectorHub](https://superlinked.com/vectorhub/): VectorHub is a free and open-sourced learning hub for people interested in adding vector retrieval to their ML stack

 ## Support

-If you encounter any challenges during your experiments, feel free to create an [issue](https://github.com/superlinked/superlinked/issues/new?assignees=kembala&labels=bug&projects=&template=bug_report.md&title=), request a [feature](https://github.com/superlinked/superlinked/issues/new?assignees=kembala&labels=enhancement&projects=&template=feature_request.md&title=) or to [start a discussion](https://github.com/superlinked/superlinked/discussions/new/choose).
-Make sure to group your feedback in separate issues and discussions by topic.
-Thank you for your feedback!
+Need help?
+We're here to support you:
+- Report a bug by creating an [issue](https://github.com/superlinked/superlinked/issues/new?assignees=kembala&labels=bug&projects=&template=bug_report.md&title=)
+- Request a new feature [here](https://github.com/superlinked/superlinked/issues/new?assignees=kembala&labels=enhancement&projects=&template=feature_request.md&title=)
+- Start a [discussion](https://github.com/superlinked/superlinked/discussions/new/choose) about your ideas or questions

+Please create separate issues/discussions for each topic to help us better address your feedback.
+Thank you for contributing!